trxcllnt/csv-to-arrow-js/README.md

 # run the demo to convert big.csv to an Arrow RecordBatch stream.
 # The Arrow table is printed to the console with the `arrow2csv` utility
 npm start
+# or time how long it takes
+time node index.js > big.arrow
 ```